 Although no two areas at Brandeis are the same, there are common features in each location.
 Please explore the different area pages and see how each area is unique.
 Please see below for the common features in each area.

 Community Advisors (CAs) are student staff in the residence halls.
 Each CA is responsible for a floor or area within the residence hall where the CA lives.
 CAs provide community programming, resources, and support for the students in their area.
 CAs engage residents in establishing active living/learning environments where each individual is invested in promoting the success and safety of all members of the community.
-A Community Development Coordinator (CDC) is a professional staff member with an advanced degree in higher education administration, counseling, or a related field who also lives in the area.
-The CDCs' responsibilities include supervising the CAs, addressing conflict and conduct concerns, and rotating on-call responsibilities.
-Each CDC holds weekly office hours to meet with students and is available by appointment.
+An Area Coordinator (AC) is a professional staff member with an advanced degree in higher education administration, counseling, or a related field who also lives in the area.
+The ACs' responsibilities include supervising the CAs, addressing conflict and conduct concerns, and rotating on-call responsibilities.
+Each AC holds weekly office hours to meet with students and is available by appointment.
+Some areas also have an Assistant Area Coordinator (AAC), a part time graduate-level staff member who assists an Area Coordinator with all tasks related to their particular area.
 The goal of all Community Living staff is to build community within the residential areas on-campus.

 Rooms are singles, doubles, natural triples or lofted triples.
 Residence halls are either traditional corridor style, suite style or apartment style.
 Rooms on traditional style halls open up onto a hallway and have communal bathroom facilities.
 Suite-style rooms share a common living area and have private bathrooms for the suite.
 Apartment-style rooms share a kitchen and private bathrooms.
 Some apartment spaces share a common living area too.
 Students are responsible for cleaning common areas in suites and apartments, including bathrooms, kitchens and living areas.
 Students in suites and apartments must also provide their own paper products.